csbl-usp/reannotator-microarray-probes/README.md

 ILMN_1666200    SHLD2   ENSG00000122376 protein_coding  gene    SHLD2
 ```
 ## Cleaning result to execute the pipeline again!!
-If you need to execute the pipeline for the same platforms, you need execute the cleaner script before:
+If you need to execute the pipeline for the same platforms, you need to execute the cleaner script before:

 ```
 ./cleaner
 ```
-If you add new platforms after any execution, the pipeline will analyze the new plataforms only.
+If you add new platforms after any execution, the pipeline will analyze the new platform only.

 # Use the Docker image for reannotator pipeline

 ## Docker installation

-Access the website https://www.docker.com/get-started for install docker program in Windows, MacOS or Linux systems.
+Access the website https://www.docker.com/get-started to install the docker program in Windows, MacOS or Linux systems.

-## Download the reannotator image from Docker hub.
-Access the terminal and execute the command line
+## Download the reannotator image from the Docker hub.
+Access the terminal and execute the command line.
 ```
 $ docker pull csblusp/reannotator
 ```